Career Definition for a Ship Carpenter

 Here are some examples of alternative career options:

 Marble setters install custom decorative and practical marble work.
 They cut the material to the right size and shape.
-They prepare the surface, such as walls, floors or countertops, and then affix the marble to it, polishing the marble as a final step.
+They prepare a surface, such as walls, floors, or countertops, and then affix the marble to it, polishing the marble as a final step.
 Marble setters aren't required to meet any specific education requirements, although it's possible to complete postsecondary training; other marble setters complete an apprenticeship or on-the-job training.
-The BLS estimates that jobs for tile and marble setters will increase 6% from 2014-2024; the agency also reports that tile and marble setters earned median pay of $39,400 in 2015.
+The BLS estimates that jobs for tile and marble setters will increase 10% from 2016-2026; the agency also reports that tile and marble setters earned median pay of $41,840 in 2018.